mhd999/oslo-protocol/execution/README.md

 1) Function – Your function's code throws an exception or returns an error object.
 2) Runtime – The runtime terminated your function because it ran out of time, detected a syntax error, or failed to marshal the response object into JSON.
 The function exited with an error code.

-## Rules

-*  Make everything idempoten.
-*  Return success instead of not-found error when retrying to re-create or re-delete something already deleted or created not-found.
-*  Set proper timeout.